- 01 HDD VS SSD, What's the Difference

 How to Initialize SSD/HDD in Windows 10/8/7 (3 Ways)

-If you add a brand new disk to your PC and it doesn't show up in File Explorer, you might need to add a drive letter or initialize it before using it.
+If you add a new disk to your PC and it doesn't show up in File Explorer, you might need to add a drive letter or initialize it before using it.
 There are three ways to initialize SSD or HDD in Windows 10/8/7.

-- If your disk already has files on it that you care about, don't initialize it - you'll lose all the files.
+- If your disk already has files that you care about, don't initialize it - you'll lose all the files.
 You can export data with data recovery software.
 Then, initialize the disk by the following steps.

 Solution 1.
 Initialize SSD/HDD with Free Software